CBuchan5/CV/README.md

 #### Makers Academy (Feb 2017 to Dec 2021)
 Computer Software Engineering
 An intensive 16 week bootcamp where I learnt a wide range of techniques required to become a software engineer.
 Below are the skills which I have learnt:
 - Working efficiently in a team by pair programming daily and using Agile methods such as daily stand ups and sprint planning
-- Use Agile methodologies to work effectively in a team, using pair programming, XP values, daily stand-ups and sprint planning.
 - Communicating and adapting a growth mindset by giving and receiving code reviews.
+Also attended Emotional Intelligence workshops covering these topics.
 - Creating user stories, developing an MVP, breaking down projects into smaller tasks so they are easy to accomplish.
 - Using GitHub to collaborate with team members using CI/CD to reduce integration risk.

 #### University for the Creative Arts(Rochester) (September 2009 to July 2012)
 BA (Hons), CG Arts and AnimationBA (Hons), CG Arts and Animation, 2:1
-- Learning the pipeline of animation using various software, ranging from Autodesk Maya to Adobe Suite.
+- Learning the pipeline of animation using various software.
+This consisted of Autodesk Maya, Photoshop, Premiere Pro and After Effects.
 - My final project 'De Chirico: Realm of Dreams' was graded at a 1st and was showcased at the most widely attended graduate show in London, New Designers.